JEFworks-Lab/jefworks-lab.github.io/_posts/2022-08-30-annotating-STdeconvolve-cell-types-with-asctb-tables.md

     ## $`trabecula of lymph node\npericyte cell`
     ## [1] "PDGFRA" "PDGFRB"

-So now we have list of genes biomarkers or marker gene sets for each cell type from the ASCT+B table for the lymph node.
+So now we have list of gene biomarkers or marker gene sets for each cell type from the ASCT+B table for the lymph node.
 And we can use these lists of gene biomarkers for gene set enrichment analysis (GSEA) as a means to annotated our deconvolved cell types.
-That is, if the ranking of the gene expression profile inferred by `STdeconvolve` for a particular deconvolved cell type is significantly enriched for genes biomarkers of a particular cell type in our ASCT+B table list, we will annotate that deconvolved cell type based on the corresponding `AS.3.LABEL` and `CT.1.LABEL` name.
+That is, if the ranking of the gene expression profile inferred by `STdeconvolve` for a particular deconvolved cell type is significantly enriched for gene biomarkers of a particular cell type in our ASCT+B table list, we will annotate that deconvolved cell type based on the corresponding `AS.3.LABEL` and `CT.1.LABEL` name.